shandianchengzi/rt-thread/bsp/phytium/libraries/standalone/README.md

 ---

-## 6. 相关资源
+## 6.

 - ARM Architecture Reference Manual
-- ARM Cortex-A Series Programmer’s Guide
+- ARM Cortex-A Series Programmers Guide
 - Programmer Guide for ARMv8-A
 - ARM System Developers Guide Designing and Optimizing System Software
-- FT-2000／4 软件编程手册-V1.4
+- FT-20004 -V1.4
-- D2000 软件编程手册-V1.0
+- D2000 -V1.0
-- Bare-metal programming for ARM —— A hands-on guide
+- Bare-metal programming for ARM  A hands-on guide
 - Using the GNU Compiler Collection
 - Using ld, The GNU Linker
 - Using as, The GNU Assembler